madjar/europython2013/slides.rst

 python package + includeme function = pyramid extension
 -------------------------------------------------------

-- Libraries can do everything that is possible in pyramid
+- Extensions can do everything that is possible in pyramid
-- Libraries can set default that can be overriden
+- Extensions can set default that can be overriden

 ----